-- (c) the estimated total area subject to logging using Australian Group Selection (being the total of the areas of the groups of trees logged), and the estimated total area subject to logging using Single Tree Selection (being the total of the net harvest areas of the tracts logged); - (d) the estimated total net harvest area that has been logged and thinned combined; and - (e) the location of the relevant operations, by reference to State forest name and compartment number or other identifying particulars (in the case of Crown timber lands other than State forests). - (2) The information referred to in paragraphs (b), (c) and (d) of subclause (1) may be derived from information contained in site specific plans and the compartment histories referred to in clause 42. - (3) Paragraphs (b), (c) and (d) of subclause (1) do not apply to logging operations carried out for the sole purpose of producing timber for fencing or sleepers, or firewood or craftwood). - (4) FCNSW is to provide a report to the regulatory agencies setting out the above information in respect of each financial year of the following year by 31 August of the following financial year. - (5) In this clause: - "Australian Group Selection" has the same meaning as in clause 5; - "financial year" means the period from 1 July to the following 30 June - "Single Tree Selection" has the same meaning as in clause 5 and; - "site specific plan" means a site specific plan prepared under clause 23A and includes any other harvest plan that contains site specific information and instructions to staff of FCNSW and other persons concerning logging operations in the Upper North East Region.
+- (v) the quantity of low quality timber. - (b) in the case of logging operations involving thinning, the estimated total area subject to thinning (being the total of the net harvest areas of the tracts thinned); - (c) the estimated total area subject to logging using Australian Group Selection (being the total of the areas of the groups of trees logged), and the estimated total area subject to logging using Single Tree Selection (being the total of the net harvest areas of the tracts logged); - (d) the estimated total net harvest area that has been logged and thinned combined; and - (e) the location of the relevant operations, by reference to State forest name and compartment number or other identifying particulars (in the case of Crown timber lands other than State forests). - (2) The information referred to in paragraphs (b), (c) and (d) of subclause (1) may be derived from information contained in site specific plans and the compartment histories referred to in clause 42. - (3) Paragraphs (b), (c) and (d) of subclause (1) do not apply to logging operations carried out for the sole purpose of producing timber for fencing or sleepers, or firewood or craftwood). - (4) FCNSW is to provide a report to the regulatory agencies setting out the above information in respect of each financial year of the following year by 31 August of the following financial year. - (5) In this clause:

+"Australian Group Selection" has the same meaning as in clause 5;

+"financial year" means the period from 1 July to the following 30 June

+"Single Tree Selection" has the same meaning as in clause 5 and;

+"site specific plan" means a site specific plan prepared under clause 23A and includes any other harvest plan that contains site specific information and instructions to staff of FCNSW and other persons concerning logging operations in the Lower North East Region.

-AMENDMENT 7 1 March 2013 Clause 24(1A) added.
-24(1A) Paragraphs (a) and (b) of subclause (1) do not apply to timber products that have been produced by operations authorised under section 30I of the Forestry Act 1916, including fencing, sleepers, firewood or craftwood.
+AMENDMENT 5 1 March 2013 Clause 24 (1A) added 24 (1A)Paragraphs (a) and (b) of subclause (1) do not apply to timber products that have been produced by operations authorised under section 30I of the Forestry Act 1916, including fencing, sleepers, firewood or craftwood.